codedpills/techpeeps-blog/src/content/blog/the-weakest-reliable-person-beats-the-most-talented-one.md

 After the year, students pass a technical interview to enter the three-month MAGIC program, which culminates in a Demo Day where they present the apps they have built to an audience of local and international employers.
 That, he said, is "the fun part."

 Talking to Richard, I kept noticing how little he talked about code and how much he talked about people: their confidence, their information, their reliability, their potential.
 The world is genuinely lucky to have someone spending his days trying to unlock all of it.
-You can find Richard and Codetrain at codetrain.africa, and the full conversation is worth watching for the parts I could not fit here.
+You can find Richard and Codetrain at codetraingh.com, and the full conversation is worth watching for the parts I could not fit here.